These are the largest spoon fork silver pieces which I own. They are

 with their size.
 The quarter is to give you an idea of relative size.

-The main scene at the top is a figure in a flowing robe who
+The main scene at the top is a Roman Centurion in a flowing robe

-is holding a shield in the right hand and a spear in the left.
+and he is holding a shield in his right hand and a spear in the left.

 In the background is a spire and a small cottage.